DaniGuardiola/ubuntu-setup/README.md

 I don't intend to fully support this behavior though, so for example most software that I stop using won't get removed if the script is run again, it will only stop installing it.
 Same with configurations.

+The basic goals of this configuration are:

+- Make Ubuntu look and feel super-nice, minimalistic and clean but functional
+- Install and configure tools for (mainly Javascript / Node.js) sofware development
+- Set up MEGAsync for backups and filesystem sync of projects and apps
+- Set up git and SSH keys configuration
+- Set up Google account in Chrome

 # Usage

 > First, install Ubuntu 18.10 on a machine.
 The minimal installation option is recommended but not required.